Jesse Simon: Ambassador of Hard Bop

 I talked with a few Wednesday night regulars at Boom Island and asked them about their experience.
 Bill Brown drives from Roseville to catch the Hard Bop Collective.
 “It’s the delicious beer, the great crowd, and the unique access to music” which keeps him coming back, he said.
 Dennis Tague, who frequented Boom Island’s jazz offerings at its previous Minneapolis location, put it in more simple terms: “I come here for jazz.
 I love jazz.”

 But not everyone in the room was a listener, apparently.
 And it seems not everyone appreciated hard bop’s assertive expressions.
-As I was writing this piece, Simon shared emails from Boom Island’s owner Scott Becker.
+As I was writing this piece, Simon shared emails from Boom Island’s General Manager Scott Becker.
 Becker wrote to Simon: “I spoke with many who were in attendance last Wednesday evening.
 They all said the music was too loud to carry on a conversation and as a result several groups left.”
 I wanted to talk to Becker but he didn’t return my calls.

 When people leave early it’s never good for business.
 But many people stayed that night, and the music was high-quality.
 (Boom Island has no cover charge.
 The musicians rely on tips for pay beyond the grant.)
 The conflict between art and profit strikes again.
 A key question is: Where is the line between performance music and background music?